rgd01sh/rgd01sh/README.md

 ## Welcome to my GitHub profile!
-I’m Raghad, a **Data Analyst**, **Front-End Developer**, and **UX/UI Designer**.
-I’m passionate about web development, data analysis, and design.
+I’m a **UX/UI Designer**.
 Here, you'll find some of my projects, including web and app development, UI/UX designs, and various creative coding endeavors.

 ## Connect with Me
 Feel free to explore my repositories, and if you have any questions or collaboration opportunities, don’t hesitate to reach out!